wjtan99/ICCV21-COV19D/README.md

       pages     = {439-445}
       }

-- This paper has 9 citations as of October 2022, including one paper in Nature Scientific Reports.
+- This paper has 11 citations as of December 2022, including one paper in Nature Scientific Reports.